 With the development and improvement of high-throughput sequencing technology, there has been a great increase in the availability of time-sampled population genomic data, particularly in experimentally evolved populations.
 However, the biology of many organisms, such as certain groups of marine organisms, plants, and viruses characterized by highly variable offspring distributions, or so-called “sweepstakes reproduction”, makes the application of standard methods of population genetic inference—based on the Wright-Fisher (WF) model and Kingman’s coalescent—highly problematic.

 Several classes of multiple merger coalescent (MMC) models have been created to account for violations of the assumptions of the Kingman that result from skewed offspring distributions.
 Of particular interest is the Ψ-coalescent, under which the parameter Ψ describes the proportion of the population in one generation that are the descendants of a single parent in the previous generation.
-In the figure below (Sackman et al., in preparation), we show the effect of sweepstakes reproduction on the site-frequency spectrum and Tajima’s D.
+In the figure below (Sackman, Harris, and Jensen.
+2019.
+Inferring demography and selection in organisms characterized by skewed offspring distributions.
+In press, Genetics, 10.1534/genetics.118.301684), we show the effect of sweepstakes reproduction on the site-frequency spectrum and Tajima’s D.